Stalag Luft IV: The Death March

-On February 6, 1945 some 8,000 men of the camp set out on a march that would be called the "Death March".
+On 6 February 1945, some 8,000 men of the camp set out on a march that would be called the "Death March".
 The prisoners were given remaining Red Cross parcels and were allowed to carry as much as they could.
 The march from Gross Tychow lasted approximately 86 days.
 They were forced to march under guard about 15–20 mi per day.
 There was much zigzagging, to escape the encroaching Soviet Red Army from the east.
 The death march passed through the towns of Białogard and Świnoujście.

 The treatment was deplorable.
-The sick were shot when they fell out or bayoneted.
+The sick were shot or bayoneted when they fell out of formation.
 Dysentery and diarrhea were commonplace as water sources and latrines were inadvertently mixed.
 Shelter might be a barn or under the stars, in the rain, snow, or whatever was available.
 Food remained scarce and the best one could hope for was a portion to replenish the calories from a full day’s march (a bushel or two of steamed potatoes for a barn full of men was the best ever received at the end of a day).
 Often, the food was placed in the barn in the dark of night for the men to get what they could.
 The German government provided no clothing.
 They carried two blankets, and an overcoat for bedding.

 The average POW lost a third of his body weight after capture.
 They drank water, often contaminated, from ditches beside the road, or ate snow when available.
 They used cigarettes, watches, rings or whatever they had to trade with the farmers along the way, for food.
 However, in doing so risking the farmers and the POWs' lives.
 The POWs ate charcoal to help stop dysentery, and they all became infested with lice.
 Pneumonia, diphtheria, pellagra, typhus, trench foot, tuberculosis and other diseases ran rampant among the POWs.

 Acts of heroism were virtually universal.
 The stronger helped the weaker.
 Those fortunate enough to have a coat shared it with others.
 The Germans sometimes provided a wagon for the sick.
 However, there seldom were horses available, so teams of POWs pulled the wagons through the snow.
 When a wagon was not available and a POW fell out along the road, a German guard would drop back and a shot would be heard.
 The guard would then come back into formation alone.
 However, not all Germans were hated - the guard Shorty was carried by several prisoners after he couldn't go on.